 As a lot of people will tell you, being an expat in a foreign country is challenging.
 Especially if you don’t speak the language.
 I very naively thought I would be able to get a teaching job in the Netherlands as easily as I had gotten work in London.
 Unfortunately, if you don’t speak Dutch you are very limited when it comes to what jobs you can apply for here, especially if you don’t live in a big city like Amsterdam, Rotterdam or The Hague.
 Trying to learn Dutch has been very hard for me.
 Navigating a foreign country where everyone speaks another language is also hard.
-Not having a job or being able to contribute financially was one of the things I struggled with the most, although I have finally managed to use this blog to gain freelance writing work.
-My decision to move to the Netherlands indefinitely also means that it in the last eight years, I have only returned to Australia twice.
+Not having a job or being able to contribute financially was one of the things I struggled with the most, although I did eventually manage to use this blog to pivot into becoming a freelance writer.
+My decision to move to the Netherlands indefinitely also means that in the last eight years, I have only returned to Australia twice.
 That means I don’t get to see my family or friends very often.
-I have missed weddings of close friends that I would have loved to attend, the births of children, and I wasn’t there while my grandmother spent two years battling cancer.
+I have missed the weddings of close friends that I would have loved to attend, the births of children, and I wasn’t there while my grandmother spent two years battling cancer.
 No longer living in Australia also means I miss my old lifestyle.
 The feeling of really knowing a culture, the familiarity of places, people and foods.
 The beaches.
 Oh man, I miss Australian beaches!!

 But while there are a lot of very challenging aspects to my expat life, it’s not all doom and gloom, and I think what I’ve gained overshadows what I’ve given up.

 What I’ve Gained